yeoman/yeoman/cli/docs/docs.md

 * config subprop values are an array of glob patterns that will be expanded in the corresponding file arrays.

-Each "fileset" is then concat into one file, the destination one.
+Each "fileset" is then concatenated into one file, the destination one.

 If order is important, you might need to be a little more explicit here and specify each script to be included (as glob patterns won't ensure